-This function provides for frame sync control using either a looping external reference signal, selected input video, or internal timing as a frame sync reference.
+This function provides for frame sync control using either one of two external FRAME REF IN (1,2) reference signals distributed with the card frame, selected input video, or internal timing as a frame sync reference.

 This function also allows horizontal and/or vertical offset to be added between the output video and the frame sync reference.